“How do I give a cat a pill?” is a question cat moms and dads the world over will ask at some point or another.

 In this article, How To Give A Cat A Pill, we walk you through 8 simple steps that you can use to make sure your kitty gets the right dose of medicine, on time, with the least amount of stress as possible.

 Before we present the 8 steps, we thought you should know two other methods that are discussed briefly in the video below.
 They are compounding and transdermal application.
-Watch the video and talk to your vet or pharmacist about these methods.
+Watch the video at the end of this article and talk to your vet or pharmacist about these methods.

-The cats in our care who need medicine do realize what we’re doing but as long as we can get the cat to hold still for just 2 or 3 seconds, the medicine goes down quickly and relatively easy.
-This method also works for dogs so if you need to get pills down your dog, follow the steps the same way and you should be good to go.
-Here’s how we give a cat a pill…
+Side note: The cats in our care who need medicine do realize what we’re doing.
+Some are triggered when they see the spoon – smart little kitties!
+However, as long as we can get the cat to hold still for just 2 or 3 seconds, the medicine goes down quickly and relatively easy.
+(This method also works for dogs so if you need to get pills down your dog, follow the steps the same way and you should be good to go.)

 How To Give A Cat A Pill – 8 Simple Steps

 Gather supplies.
-You’ll need the correct pill dosage, a spoon, a medicine dropper, a paper plate, a fork, small amount of water (broth or chicken stock) and the cat, of course.
+You’ll need the correct pill dosage, a spoon, a medicine dropper, a paper plate, a fork, small amount of water (broth or chicken stock) and at least know where the cat is, of course.

 Pour a small amount of water (or chicken stock) into the spoon.
 Use the fork and mix the pill powder and liquid together.

-Take the medicine syringe and use it to suck up the small amount of powder and liquid mixture.
+Take the medicine syringe and use it to withdraw the small amount of powder and liquid mixture.